rspamd/rspamd.com/doc/faq.md

 ### How can I disable some Rspamd rules safely

 The best way is to add a condition for the specific symbol.
-This could be done, for example, in `rspamd.local.lua`:
+This could be done, for example, in `/etc/rspamd/rspamd.local.lua`:

 ~~~lua
 rspamd_config:add_condition('SOME_SYMBOL', function(task) return false end)